maryamsh62/Bike-Sale-Indian-Excel-Project/README.md

    - However, **high volume does not always equal the highest resale price**, which makes brand-wise comparison of price and price gap particularly insightful.

 4. **Effect of manufacturing year on resale price**
-   - Newer model years (e.g., 2022–2024) expectedly show **higher average resale prices**, while older bikes from 2015–2017 trade at lower values.
+   - Newer model years (e.g., 2022–2024) are expectedly to show **higher average resale prices**, while older bikes from 2015–2017 trade at lower values.
    - The trend line across 2015–2024 highlights how **age-related depreciation** combines with any changes in market pricing over time.